juny-lim/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Tools/use_rtl_dsp/README.md

 ## Build the `use_rtl_dsp` Sample

-> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
-> This practice ensures that your compiler, libraries, and tools are ready for development.
+>**Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
+Set up your CLI environment by sourcing the `setvars` script in the root of your oneAPI installation every time you open a new terminal window.
+This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`